 Approved registration body licences authorise the person to perform the following:

-- Arrange, organise or coordinate meetings between a potential child carer and the parent of a child in the child's primary residence; and
+- arrange, organise or coordinate meetings between a potential child carer and the parent of a child in the child's primary residence

 Centre-based child care licences authorise the person to operate a child care centre on a premises specified in the licence.
 Home-based child care licences authorise the person to operate or provide child care in a place of primary residence, as specified in the licence.